attrib/foxhole-map-annotate/README.md

 ## Todos

-* Selected symbols should not turn into dots when selected
 * When a line is selected, a button is available to confirm the line still exists.

 * Layers popup behind form